webmachinelearning/model-loader/explainer.md

 ## Goals

-Like the related [Web NN](https://webmachinelearning.github.io/webnn) proposal, some of the main the goals are:
+Like the related [Web Neural Network API](https://webmachinelearning.github.io/webnn) specification, some of the main the goals are:

 *   Improve performance, by accessing specialized hardware on device and eliminating network latency
 *   Preserve privacy, by not shipping user data across the network